Showreel

 As suggested by Bobby Chiu, I just did a quick painting exercise in the style of one of my favorite artist Nate Wragg.
 Well it is pretty much a copy of one of his paintings.
 The grey background was just to avoid working on white but in retrospect white could have been better 😉 Ah I will have to learn colour harmony one day… how/where to start?

-TV Paint fun 2
+My TV Paint toolbar

 TV Paint fun